 This section expands on the configuration example to provide alternative and additional configuration options.
 All of the tasks are optional.
 You can perform them in any order.

-Google Cloud Load Balancing with SSL proxy terminates SSL connections from the client and creates new connections to the instances.
-Therefore, the original client IP and port information is not preserved by default.
+The proxy Network Load Balancer ends TCP connections from the client and creates new connections to the instances.
+By default, the original client IP and port information is not preserved.

-To preserve and send the original connection information to your instances, enable PROXY protocol (version 1) on the load balancer's frontend.
+To preserve and send the original connection information to your instances, enable PROXY protocol version 1.
 This protocol sends an additional header that contains the source IP address, destination IP address, and port numbers to the instance as a part of the request.

-Make sure that the load balancer's backend instances are running HTTP(S) servers that support PROXY protocol headers.
-If the HTTP(S) servers are not configured to support PROXY protocol headers, the backend instances return empty responses.
-For example, the PROXY protocol doesn't work with the Apache HTTP Server software.
-You can use different web server software, such as Nginx.
+Make sure that the proxy Network Load Balancer's backend instances are running servers that support PROXY protocol headers.
+If the servers are not configured to support PROXY protocol headers, the backend instances return empty responses.

-If you set the PROXY protocol for user traffic, you must also set it for
+If you set the PROXY protocol for user traffic, you can also set it for your

 content on the same port, set the health check's --proxy-header